Mental Health & Family Support

 Overview

-Children with disabilities are a highly diverse group representing many conditions and identities — from learning disabilities and emotional and behavioral diagnoses to special health care needs.
-Research shares that more than half (56%) of children with a diagnosis have a current mental health or behavioral diagnosis, such as ADHD, depression or anxiety.
+Research shows that half of children with diagnoses have mental health or behavioral conditions, including ADHD, depression or anxiety also.
 Their caregivers can also experience stress related to balancing care, careers and finances.
 Parenting is a stressful and challenging job.
 We are here to help.

 Our Programs